 People improve when they are accountable to others.
-If you stand to look stupid in front of others then you’ll do the work.
-Joining a band will put all your skills to the test and quickly reveal improvements you didn’t know you needed.
-Don’t think that you’re not ready now.
+If you stand to look stupid in front of others then you'll do the work.
+Joining a band will put all your skills to the test and quickly make you realise things that you need to get better at what you didn't know you needed.
+Don't think that you're not ready now.
 You are.
-You’ll be slightly rubbish then you’ll get better.
+You'll be slightly rubbish then you'll get better.
 Go for it.

-This can feel uncomfortable but, ultimately, playing with superior musicians is a joy and a surefire way to improving much quicker than you normally would.
-The great motivational speaker Jim Rohn said, ‘you are the average of the five people you spend the most time with’.
-It’s harsh but if those people in your band aren’t great then you won’t improve that much.
+This can feel uncomfortable but, ultimately, playing with superior musicians is a joy and a way to get better much quicker than you normally would.
+The great motivational speaker Jim Rohn said, 'you are the average of the five people you spend the most time with'.
+It's harsh but if those people in your band aren't great then you won't improve that much.

 Drummers and bass players form the heart of the rhythm section.
-A good drummer will help your timing, groove and feel and if they get asked to join bands, you might come along for the ride.
+A good drummer will help your timing, groove, and feel and if they get asked to be in bands, you can tag along as part of the section.
 Tony Levin and Steve Gadd, Flea and Chad Smith, Jaco and Peter Erskine.
 Study the great rhythm sections to know the importance of our union with drummers.
 Then find some good ones!

-This could be tough and you’ll need to develop a thick skin but positive criticism will provide you with a wealth of practice material.
+This could be tough and you'll need to develop a thick skin but positive criticism will provide you with a wealth of practice material.
 Never take it personally.
-If comments are true and weaknesses in our playing are identified then get to work and turn them into strengths.
+If it's true and weaknesses in our playing are identified then get to work and turn them into strengths.

-If you’re not in a band yet, make up a setlist list and play through it as you would on a gig.
-Don’t stop (unless for an interval).
-You will build stamina and learn tunes and it is the next best thing to playing a gig.
+If you're not in a band yet, make up a setlist list and play through it as you would on a gig.
+Don't stop (unless you want to simulate an interval).
+This will at least get you some stamina, teach you the tunes and it is the next best thing to playing a gig.
 In fact, choose a cool setlist and you could be virtually playing your dream gig!

 Latin music comes from South America and is based on the clave; an underling rhythmic ostinato.
 Bass players use syncopated rhythms that are quite alien to anyone exposed only to western music.
 It's a good discipline to practice syncopated rhythms.